Privacy-Preserving Conformal Prediction Under Local Differential Privacy: Experiments

 Figure \ref{fig:s_vs_l} compares $\Delta_{S}$ and $\Delta_{L}$ as a function of n, k, and $\epsilon$.
 Results show that roughly speaking for $n \geq 10^5 \xrightarrow{} \Delta_S \leq \Delta_L$.
 In addition, as the number of classes $k$ increases (particularly for large values of $k$, e.g., 100 or 1000), LDP-CP-S dominates, whereas LDP-CP-L exhibits deteriorating performance.

 \textbf{Conformal Prediction Results}.
-Table \ref{tab:results_compact} reports the mean size and coverage when applying conformal prediction in a non $\epsilon$-LDP setting (Not-Private-CP), and when satisfying the local differentially private property using LDP-CP-\{S,L\}.
-The LDP-CP-\{S-L\} method has two variations where the first consists of calibration using $1-\alpha$ and getting $p(y\in C_{q}(x)) \;\ge\; 1-\alpha - \Delta$ (Theorems \ref{theorem:main_ldpcpl},\ref{theorem:main_ldpcps}).
-The second variation needs to satisfy $p(y\in C_{q}(x)) \;\ge\; 1-\alpha$ and therefore uses $1-\alpha+\Delta$ in the calibration phase.
-For the experiment in Table \ref{tab:results_compact} we used $\epsilon=4$ and $\alpha=0.1$ over 100 different data splits (seeds).
+Table \ref{tab:results_compact} reports the mean size and coverage when applying conformal prediction in a non $\epsilon$-LDP setting (Not-Private-CP), and when satisfying the local differentially private property.
+We report the results of two variations of our methods where the first consists of calibration using $1-\alpha$ and the second variation (denoted by $^*$) using $1-\alpha+\Delta$ in the calibration phase.
+For the experiment in Table \ref{tab:results_compact}, we used $\epsilon=4$ and $\alpha=0.1$ over 100 different data splits (seeds).
 Table \ref{tab:results_compact} also provides the effective privacy $\epsilon^{\text{eff}}$ per dataset to show increased practicality when the shuffle model is incorporated.
+We can see that when we use $1-\alpha+\Delta$ in our calibration algorithm, we indeed obtain the required $1-\alpha$ coverage.

 Next, we experimented with different values of $\epsilon$, namely $\epsilon \in [1,8]$.
 Recall that with the shuffle model the effective privacy is $\epsilon^{\text{eff}}=\frac{\epsilon}{\sqrt{n}}$.
 Figure \ref{fig:tissuemnist_calib_with_g} shows the coverage, size of the prediction set, and effective privacy on the TissueMNIST dataset.
 As expected as $\epsilon$ grows, $\Delta$ decreases and CP results get closer to the Non-Private-CP.
 In addition, LDP-CP-L performs on a par with the Non-Private-CP for all $\epsilon$'s, and LDP-CP-S for $\epsilon^{\text{eff}}\geq 0.03 $ ($\epsilon\geq4$), showcasing their true applicability.